AntonSkrub/GoGit-Integration/docs/developer-documentation.md

 ### main

 The `main` package is the starting point of the application.
-It contains the main function and the application logic.
-It's responsible for starting other software modules and handling the application lifecycle.
+It contains the main function and some additional application logic.
+It's responsible for starting other software modules and handling the applications lifecycle.

 | Package dependencies | Description |
 | -------------------- | ----------- |